 What I love most about testimonies is a person’s ability to be transparent about what God has done in their life.
-God did not rescue us from our situations so we can keep silent.
+God did not rescue us from our situations for us to be silent.
 I believe our testimonies has the power to draw others closer to the Lord.
 Our testimonies can touch someone else going through the same predicament and give them hope.
 Many may not pick up a Bible, but they’ll look at your life.
 They will look at your behavior and how you treat others.
-When we live according to the Word of God, meaning we live out the word of God daily.
+When we live out the word of God daily.
 We are doers of the word and not hearers.
 We can quotes scriptures to them from now until thy kingdom come, but if we don’t live out the word of God so others can see Christ in us.
 We are ruining our witness and who is going to believe us?
 Our life can be an open Bible to a nonbeliever who does not know who Christ is.
-Our life can connect that individual to Jesus Christ.
+Our life can connect an individual to Jesus Christ.

 A few months ago, I came across Melanie’s testimony, and recently I reached out to her to share her testimony on my blog.
 I believe there are a lot of people who can draw hope from her testimony.
 Melanie and her husband started an organization Strength and Dignity located in Melbourne, Australia.
 An organization, dedicated to survivors of sexual assault and educating the world on predator behavior.
 I also got the opportunity to ask her a few questions following the testimony.

 As a teenager my life was out of control, I didn’t understand why I felt so angry at the world.
 After an emotional breakdown and thoughts of suicide, I stumbled upon a card from a Christian counselor.
 Through exploring the conflict in my life, I had an encounter with Jesus.
 I found the hope I needed to heal my angry soul.
 Shortly after giving my life to Christ I met my husband; straight away I knew he was the one!